JeroenRijks/jeroenrijks.github.io/_posts/2021-01-09-removing-redis-namespace.md

 ---
 layout: post
-title: "Removing Redis Namespace From a Live Service"
+title: "Incompatibility between Redis Namespace and Sidekiq Alive"
-subtitle: ""
+subtitle: "And how we dealt with it"
 date: 2021-01-10 00:30:00 -0400
 background: '/img/posts/09.jpg'
 ---